 Commercial real estate (CRE) loans help business owners invest in income-producing properties for business purposes.

 As with a residential real estate loan, a commercial property loan is a type of mortgage that is secured by a lien on the commercial property.

 Investing in commercial real estate can be a costly affair because many office buildings and retail outlets are sold at a higher price than their residential counterparts.
-However, if secured, a commercial property can provide a steady passive income through numerous cash inflows, including:
+However, a commercial property can provide a steady passive income through numerous cash inflows, including:

 - Tenant rent

 - Tax benefits

 Commercial real estate loans are put toward the purchase of existing or new properties.
 They can also be used to purchase land or develop, construct or renovate a property.
 Additionally, you can refinance a loan on an existing commercial property.

 Examples of eligible property types include:

 Commercial real estate mortgages are often made to business entities, such as corporations, developers, trusts, funds or limited partnerships, frequently formed for the specific purpose of investing in commercial real estate.